darton/RPiMS/README.md

 When the motion sensor detects motion a message will be sent to Zabbix server.

-When any of the doors senors is opened, a video sequence will be recorded or the video stream will be turned on.
+When any of the doors senors is opened, a video sequence will be recorded.

-When any of the motion sensors detect movement, the rtsp stream will be turned on.

-When all of the doors sensors are closed for more than defined hold time and the motion sensors do not detect movement, video stream will be turned off.

-Video stream will be turned on automaticly when use of motion sensors and door sensors are set to disabled in setup.
+Video stream will be turned on automaticly when use picamera sensor are set to enable in setup.

 Sensors are polled and measured values are saved to Redis database periodically.

 ## Installing